An illicit, Chinese-owned lab fueled conspiracy theories. But officials say it posed no danger – KION546

 “She stated that the mice were bred, and then she hesitated and said they were modified to carry COVID,” Harper said Zhaolin told her and other officials.
 After the lab was shut down, she added, Wang stopped cooperating with them.

-Wang’s comment prompted Reedley authorities to hire Nina Hahn, an attending veterinarian at the Lawrence Berkeley National Laboratory, to examine the mice.
+Wang’s comment prompted Reedley authorities to hire Nina Hahn, a vet formerly contracted by the Lawrence Berkeley National Laboratory, to examine the mice.
 Hahn found they had not been injected with any infectious agent and were simply used to grow COVID-19 antibody cells to make testing kits.
 She also determined they were not subjected to experimentation, Harper said.

 But that hasn’t stopped the furor, however.